eparkko-lab/UnhingedNerd_YubiSneeze/README.md

 Feel free to fork, modify, and use for your own events!
 If you run this at your hackathon, we'd love to hear about it (but no obligation).

-## Credits

-Created for YubiKey hackathon events by UnhingedNerd.

 The game concept combines:
 - Word search puzzles with modhex constraints
 - YubiKey OTP programming